-The Scottish Album of the Year (SAY) Award has announced the opening of applications for The Sound of Young Scotland Award.
+The Scottish Album of the Year (SAY) Award has extended the deadline for applications for The Sound of Young Scotland Award.

 Emerging Scottish artists will be able to apply to win a funding package worth up to £5,000 to support the creation of their debut album.
-Artists can apply from Monday 25th July 2022 until midnight Monday 15th August via www.sayaward.com.
+Artists can apply from Monday 25th July 2022 until midnight on Friday 19th August via www.sayaward.com.

 Introduced last year, The Sound of Young Scotland Award aims to recognise an outstanding emerging Scottish artist annually.
 The winner will receive a cash grant of £2,500 which can be used to cover additional costs in relation to recording, as well as in-kind funded studio time, mixing and mastering at The Tolbooth in Stirling, where the winner will create their debut record.

 The SAY Award Ceremony will take place in Stirling for the first time in 2022, in the city’s Albert Halls, situated at the foot of the hill leading to the Tolbooth – a multi-disciplinary arts venue which also houses a state-of-the-art recording studio based in what used to be the Tolbooth’s Cellar.

 The winner will also receive a bespoke art prize from The SAY Award Design Commission, along with a showcase slot at The SAY Award Ceremony 2023, for which a limited number of pre-sale tickets are available at www.sayaward.com.

 Last year LVRA aka Rachel Lu took home the winning title of Sound of Young Scotland and since then the producer and vocalist has released two EPs and is set to perform at Connect Festival in Edinburgh next month.